LetMeR00t/TA-thehive-cortex/README.md

 1. Go to the **TheHive/Cortex application > Settings > Instances** (in the navigation bar)
 2. On this dashboard, you need to add every instance you want to use.
 To do so, select the "**Add a new instance**" as action and fill these fields:
 - **Account name (Global accounts)**: This is the name of the account to use that you added under "Accounts".
 You can automatically fill this field by clicking on one row of the first search named "Global accounts detected" that list you all available accounts.
+- **Authentication type**: Authentication type for your instance.
+Password is working only with TheHive but we recommand you to use an API key everytime
 - **Type**: Type of your instance (TheHive (v3 or v4) or Cortex (v3))
+- **Organisation**: The name of the organisation against which api calls will be run.
+Defaults to "-" meaning None
 - **Protocol**: Protocol to use (HTTP or HTTPS).
 Default to HTTP.
-- **Host**: Host of your instance (hostname or IP)
-- **Port**: Port used by your instance (Default:9000 for TheHive, 9001 for Cortex)
-- **Proxies**: A dictionary of proxies if needed.
-If you don't use any proxy, set this input as default ({}).
-If you use a proxy, it's expecting a dictionary of two keys ("http" and "https") with the proxy value as dictionary value. **Example**: {"http": "http://my_proxy:8080", "https": "http://my_proxy:8080"}
 - **Certificate Verification**: Indicate if the certificate verification is required.
 If you use an HTTPS connection with a self-signed certificate of a custom certificate authority, you must add your trusted certificate to the "certifi" library.
 To do so, append your certificate under "\$APP_FOLDER\$/bin/ta_thehive_cortex/aob_py3/certifi/cacert.pem" (or aob_py2 if you use Python 2.7).
 Default to True
-- **Organisation**: The name of the organisation against which api calls will be run.
-Defaults to "-" meaning None
+- **Proxies**: A dictionary of proxies if needed.
+If you don't use any proxy, set this input as default ({}).
+If you use a proxy, it's expecting a dictionary of two keys ("http" and "https") with the proxy value as dictionary value. **Example**: {"http": "http://my_proxy:8080", "https": "http://my_proxy:8080"}
+- **Host**: Host of your instance (hostname or IP)
+- **Port**: Port used by your instance (Default:9000 for TheHive, 9001 for Cortex)

 ![](images/instances_add.png)
 *This image shows the addition of a new instance (partially filled fields) by specifying an account name defined beforehand.*

+On the above example, you can see a list of defined instances.

 ### Logging